What is Self-Love in Islam?

-- Eight powerful tips on building feelings of self-love
+• Eight powerful tips to rebuild feelings of self-love and self-worth

 What is self-love in Islam?